 Complete rise time

 The rise time is super important for English muffins.
-Where some bread can get away with shaving a minute or two off the rise time, English muffins need every minute to fully develop the bubbles that give them that amazing texture.
+Where some bread can get away with shaving a minute or two off the rise time, these gluten free English muffins need every minute to fully develop the bubbles that give them that amazing texture.

 It’s what makes an English muffin, an English muffin!